Chemical Dissonance in Headphones

 In one set of headphones from the retail chain Tiger, Danish Consumer Council THINK Chemicals recorded the hormonally disruptive phthalate DEHP in the earpiece at a level of nine percent.

 Tiger says that in this particular case, they have replaced the materials in the earpiece, making the addition of the undesirable phthalates no longer necessary.

-In a set of headphones labeled Green Apple – which are hardly distinguishable from headphones from Apple – Danish Consumer Council THINK Chemicals found softening phthalate in the wire and the earpiece.
-The content of DIBP, DINP and DEHP totaled 18 percent.
+In a set of headphones labelled Green Apple – which are hardly distinguishable from headphones from Apple – Danish Consumer Council THINK Chemicals found softening phthalate in the wire and the earpiece.
+The content of DIBP, DINP and DEHP totalled 18 percent.

 High concentrations of tar at B&O